Spin up a devnet for Entropy

-A developer network (devnet) is a private, isolated blockchain network that developers use to test and experiment with features and programs without affecting other Entropy networks or risking real-world assets.
-This guide will walk you through creating a local devnet on your machine.
+A developer network (devnet) is a private blockchain network that mimics the mainnet but is isolated for testing and development purposes.
+This allows developers to make mistakes and iterate quickly without impacting real users or risking real-world assets.
+This guide will walk you through setting up a local devnet for the Entropy.

 Prerequisites